Directed branch-width: A directed analogue of tree-width: Algorithmic aspects of directed branch-width.

 \textbf{\textsc{D-Hamilton-Path}.}\\ \textbf{Input:} a digraph $D$.\\ \textbf{Question:} does $D$ contain a directed Hamiltonian Path? \end{framed}

 \begin{framed}

 \textbf{\textsc{D-Max-Cut}.} \\ \textbf{Input:} a digraph $D$ and an integer $k$. \\ \textbf{Question:} is there a vertex partition of $D$ of directed order at least $k$? \end{framed}

-We will show that both \textsc{D-Hamilton-Path} and \textsc{D-Max-Cut} are in $\fpt$ when parameterized by directed branch-width.
+Here we will show that, although classes of bounded directed branch-width need not have bounded underlying tree-width, we can nonetheless exploit close connections between our new parameter and underlying tree-width to place \textsc{D-Hamilton-Path} and \textsc{D-Max-Cut} in $\fpt$ when parameterized by directed branch-width.
 We will do so by first showing some general results providing sufficient conditions which guarantee that a problem is in $\fpt$ parameterized by directed branch-width.

 One notion important for our sufficient conditions will be that of invariance under source-sink-identifications.

 \begin{definition} We call a decision problem $\Pi$ \emph{source-sink-invariant} if, given any two digraphs $D$ and $H$ equivalent under source-sink-identifications, $D$ is a yes-instance for $\Pi$ if and only if $H$ also is. \end{definition}